Dophrin/HealthConnect-Patient-Attendance-Analysis/README.md

 **How can HealthConnect Clinic use data and AI to reduce missed appointments and improve the patient support experience?**

 As part of the Data Analytics track, Week 4 focused on understanding the appointment dataset, assessing data quality, identifying important variables, defining business questions, proposing KPIs, and establishing an analytical approach.
 Week 5 moved into practical implementation: data cleaning, KPI calculation, exploratory analysis, and an initial Power BI dashboard.
-Week 6 moved into deeper, validated analysis and cross-track integration, building on Week 5 rather than repeating it.
+Week 6 moved into deeper, validated analysis and cross-track integration.
+Week 7 focused on systematically testing, refining and re-validating everything built so far.

 ---